gbroques/ose-workbench-platform/README.md

 2. `twine upload dist/*`
     * `pip install twine` (if not already installed)

-You'll be prompted for your [PyPi](https://pypi.org/) username and password.
+You'll be prompted for your [PyPi](https://pypi.org/) username and password:
 ```
-Enter your username:
+Enter your username: gbroques ↵
-Enter your password:
+Enter your password: ↵
 ```